World Heritage Bath

 Today, Bath has around 5,000 listed buildings.
 The most famous is the Royal Crescent, comprising of 30 houses laid out in a crescent shape.
 Built between 1767 and 1774, it is among the greatest examples of Georgian architecture in the world.
 If you want to experience an authentic taste of Royal Crescent life today, book into The Royal Crescent Hotel & Spa and enjoy the luxurious bedrooms, opulent facilities, beautiful gardens, fine dining restaurant and relaxing spa – or just drop by for an elegant afternoon tea!

 To experience Royal Crescent life in its original style, No.1 Royal Crescent, the first house to be built on the crescent, is open to the public as a museum maintained by the Bath Preservation Trust.
 The house illustrates how wealthy property owners of the eighteenth century might have furnished such a wonderful home.
 Prepare to encounter many surprises as friendly, knowledgeable guides positioned in each room of the house reveal the secret history of the house and its former residents and guests.
-You can also find out how the city was transformed in the eighteenth century and how Georgian Bath was built by visiting the Museum of Bath Architecture.

 World Heritage Sites near Bath